ugo-studio/flutter_p2p_connection/README.md

 - **Constructor:** `FlutterP2pHost({String? serviceUuid})`
   - `serviceUuid` (Optional): A custom UUID string for the BLE service used for advertising hotspot credentials.
 If `null`, a default UUID is used.
 If clients are to discover this host via BLE using a custom UUID, they must be initialized with the same `serviceUuid`.
+  - `bondingRequired` (Optional, default: false): Whether bonding is required for the BLE service.
+  - `encryptionRequired` (Optional, default: false): Whether encryption is required for the BLE service.
 - **Key Properties:**
   - `isGroupCreated`: `bool` - True if `createGroup()` has been called and the native group creation process has started.
   - `isAdvertising`: `bool` - True if BLE advertising of hotspot credentials is currently active (occurs if `createGroup(advertise: true)` was successful).